-- Duration of a bout mean the effective duration, that is the total time between the orders "Allez" ("Play") and "Halte" ("Halt"). - ii) The effective duration of the bout is one minute, not including interruptions. - iii) Any hit arriving ("coup lancé") before or at the moment of the "Halte" ("Halt") command given by the Referee on the piste is valid. - v) The duration of the bout is registered by the Referee or by the time-keeper. - Fencers may ask how much time they have left to fence any time that the Fencing is interrupted, unless a time recording device is visible on the recording apparatus. - vi) Fencers cannot interrupt the bout to ask the time and if they do so they will be penalised according to the Rule 3.6.3 i). - vii) Fencers who improperly attempt to prolong interruptions to the bout will be penalised as specified in Rule 3.6.3 i). - viii) At the end of the regular fencing time, if the clock is linked to the scoring apparatus, it must automatically set off an audible signal and cut off the scoring apparatus, without cancelling the hits registered before the disconnection.
+- Duration of a bout mean the effective duration, that is the total time between the orders "Allez" ("Play") and "Halte" ("Halt"). - ii) The effective duration of the bout is one minute, excluding interruptions, in the Ranking round, Seeding Round and Direct Elimination phase. - iii) Any hit arriving ("coup lance") before or at the moment of the "Halte" ("Halt") command given by the Referee on the piste is valid. - iv) The duration of the bout is registered by the Referee or by the time-keeper. - Fencers may ask how much time they have left to fence any time that the Fencing is interrupted, unless a time recording device is visible on the recording apparatus. - vi) Fencers cannot interrupt the bout to ask the time and if they do so they will be penalised according to the Art.
+2.7.3 i).

+- vii) Fencers who improperly attempt to prolong interruptions to the bout will be penalised as specified in Art.
+2.7.3 i). - viii) At the end of the regular fencing time, if the clock is linked to the scoring apparatus, it must automatically set off an audible signal and cut off the scoring apparatus, without cancelling the hits registered before the disconnection.
 The bout stops with the audible signal. - ix) If the clock is not linked to the scoring apparatus, the time-keeper must shout "Halte" ("Halt"), or operate the sound signal which stops the bout; in which case a hit arriving is not valid. - x) Should there be a failure of the clock or an error by the time-keeper, the Referee must estimate how much fencing time is left.

-3.4.6 Holding the Epée
+2.4.6 Holding the Epée

 - Defence must be effected exclusively with the guard and the blade used either separately or together. - ii) If the handle has no special device or attachment or special shape (e.g. orthopaedic), a pentathlete may hold the epée in any way and may alter the position of their hand on the handle during the bout.
-However, the epée must not be transformed either permanently or temporarily, in an open or disguised manner into a throwing weapon.
-It must be used without the hand leaving the hilt and without the hand slipping along the hilt from front to back during an offensive action.
+However, the epée must not be transformed - either permanently or temporarily, in an open or disguised manner - into a throwing weapon.
+It must be used without the hand leaving the hilt and without the hand slipping along the hilt from front to back during an offensive action. - iii) When the handle has a special device or attachment or has a special shape (e.g. orthopaedic or French grip) the epée must be held in such a way that the upper surface of the thumb is in the same plane as the groove in the epée blade.
+If not, a red card penalty will be applied. - iv) The epée must be used with one hand only.
+A pentathlete may not change hands until the end of the bout, unless the Referee on the piste gives special permission in the case of injury to the hand or arm.

-3.4.7 Making a Hit
+2.4.7 Making a Hit